kirenz/gradio-mssql-gemini/docs/quickstart.md

+# Grado + MSSQL + Gemini

+This repository demonstrates how to build AI-powered data applications using Gradio front ends, a Microsoft SQL Server backend, and Google Gemini for natural language understanding.

-# Quick Start
+## Quick Start

-Get to a rendered report in roughly five minutes.
+Get to a rendered PDF report in roughly five minutes.

 1. **Install tooling**
    - [uv](https://github.com/astral-sh/uv) for dependency management.